laurent-laporte-pro/deprecated/docs/source/tutorial.rst

    $ python use_liberty.py

-   using_liberty.py:4: DeprecationWarning: Call to deprecated function print_value (This function is rotten, use 'better_print' instead).
+   using_liberty.py:4: DeprecationWarning: Call to deprecated function (or staticmethod) print_value.
+(This function is rotten, use 'better_print' instead)
      liberty.print_value("hello")
    'hello'
-   using_liberty.py:5: DeprecationWarning: Call to deprecated function print_value (This function is rotten, use 'better_print' instead).
+   using_liberty.py:5: DeprecationWarning: Call to deprecated function (or staticmethod) print_value.
+(This function is rotten, use 'better_print' instead)
      liberty.print_value("hello again")
    'hello again'
    'Hi Tom!'